fnurrahmadi/data-portfolio/Telco Customer Churn/telecommunication-customer-churn-prediction.md

 There are a total of 11 rows without total charges.
-With the data listed above, we can see that there is a similarity in all these 11 customers that lead to them having no total charges, which is that their tenure is 0.
+With the subsetted data listed above, we can see that there is a similarity in all these 11 customers that lead to them having no total charges, which is that their tenure is 0.
 We can draw the conclusion that customers with 0 tenure has paid no charges at all (0 tenure = 0 total charges).

-Compared to the 7043 rows that we have in this dataset, 11 rows are insignificant in size, and there is no actual value that we can replace the null values with.
-As such, we will just drop these 11 rows.
+Compared to the 7043 rows that we have in this dataset plus the consideration above, not only are these 11 rows are insignificant in size but also there is practically no value we can replace these null values with.
+As such, we will drop these rows.

 ```python